Yesmin8/EMBS/README.md

-# EMBS Mental Health NLP Project
+# EMBS Mental Health NLP Project Part

 This project is part of the EMBS challenge and focuses on developing a mental health chatbot and analysis system.
 It incorporates advanced NLP techniques to analyze user-generated text and offers features such as emotion detection, toxicity analysis, and sentiment evaluation.